-Emily joined the Clinic for Special Children in August 2018 as a part-time Scientific Grant Writer.
+Emily joined the Clinic for Special Children in August 2018 as a part-time Scientific Grant Writer and was promoted to Development Director in October 2019.
 Emily is currently a PhD candidate at the Pennsylvania State University in the Departments of History and Women’s, Gender, and Sexuality Studies.
 Her dissertation is titled “What About the Mother?: Managing Maternal Mortality in Philadelphia, 1850-1973.”
-She plans to defend her dissertation in the Spring of 2019.
+She plans to defend her dissertation in 2020.

 Why are you passionate about the Clinic?